prebid/prebid.github.io/dev-docs/modules/userId.md

       name: 'id5Id',
       params: {
         partner: 173,            // change to the Partner Number you received from ID5
-        pd: 'MT1iNTBjY...',      // optional, see table below for a link to how to generate this
+        pd: 'MT1iNTBjY...',      // optional, see table above for a link to how to generate this
         abTesting: {             // optional
           enabled: true,         // false by default
           controlGroupPct: 0.1   // valid values are 0.0 - 1.0 (inclusive)